sushiroll4093/clone/Quick-Start.md

 ## Dependency Installation

 Canvas requires Ruby 2.4 or greater.
 A minimum version of 2.4.4 is recommended.
+Ruby 2.7+ is not supported.

 ### External Dependencies